liesnikov/extensible-elaborator/paper/main.md

 ```

 Here Agda steps away from the bidirectional discipline and infers a (lambda) function if the target type is not fully known.
-If in our design the developer chooses to go only with a pure bidirectional style of type-checking inferred lambda functions would be impossible to emulate.
+In order to add such a rule to our implementation, we would have to update syntax traversal to be more flexible in where it allows lambda expressions to appear.
 The solution, in this case, is effectively to replicate what Agda is doing by implementing each type-checking rule in inference mode, essentially factoring out `dontUseTargetType` in Agda's code snippet above.

-Similarly, implementing something like commutativity and associativity unifier plugins can require modifications in the core, since we two terms that are equal during elaboration have to equal during core type-checking too.
+Likewise, implementing the commutativity and associativity unifier plugins from @holtenDependentTypeCheckingModulo2023 requires modifications in the core language, since we two terms that are equal during elaboration have to equal during core type-checking too.

 [^agda-lambda-tc-source]: [./src/full/Agda/TypeChecking/Rules/Term.hs#L430-L518](https://github.com/agda/agda/blob/v2.6.4/src/full/Agda/TypeChecking/Rules/Term.hs#L430-L518)

 ## Lack of backtracking ##

 We do not implement any backtracking in the solver dispatcher as it is now.
-This means that every step taken is committing, which can be a limitation in cases where one would like to have backtracking -- for example, Agda's instance arguments search (with `--overlapping-instances` flag) [@theagdateamAgdaUserManual2023a, chap.
+This means that every step taken is committing to a specific choice to how to solve the constraint, which can be a limitation in cases where one would like to have backtracking -- for example, Agda's instance arguments search (with `--overlapping-instances` flag) [@theagdateamAgdaUserManual2023a, chap.
 3.18], as well as type classes in Lean [@selsamTabledTypeclassResolution2020].

 Backtracking in principle could be achieved by tracking changes to the state of the elaborator and the production graph for constraints, but such a system would be rather awkward.
-Alternatively, such a solver can be implemented within one solver, removing the extension points, but allowing arbitrary control flow within the algorithm.
+Alternatively, controlled backtracking can be implemented within one solver, removing the extension points, but allowing arbitrary control flow within the algorithm.

 ## Reliance on a pre-processor ##

 This work crucially relies on a pre-processor of some kind, be it macro expansion or some other way to extend the parser with custom desugaring rules.
-In particular, in order to implement n-ary implicit arguments correctly and easily we need the pre-processor to expand them to the right arity, similar to Matita[@tassiBiDirectionalRefinementAlgorithm2012, chap.
+In particular, in order to implement n-ary implicit arguments correctly and easily we need the pre-processor to expand them to the right arity, similar to Matita [@tassiBiDirectionalRefinementAlgorithm2012, chap.
 5] and others [@serranoQuickLookImpredicativity2020a; @kovacsElaborationFirstclassImplicit2020].

 ## Eager reduction and performance ##

-As in the pre-processing step, we would have to insert a fair number of wrappers and un-wrappers for all implicits and even more for coercions, a performance regression would be expected due to a lot of spurious computation steps.
+As the pre-processing step inserts a fair number of wrappers and un-wrappers for all implicits and even more for coercions, we can expect a performance penalty due to larger terms and spurious computation steps.

-We expect this to be a major concern for coercive subtyping.
+In particular, we expect this to be a major concern for coercive subtyping.

-As one way to mitigate, we suggest a discipline with constraint solvers latching onto non-reduced types and terms in constraints.
+As one possible mitigation, we suggest a discipline where constraint solvers latch on to non-reduced types and terms in constraints.
-In that case, we can get around with a trick borrowed from Coq, where the wrappers and unwrappers are identity functions and `coerce f t` computes to `f t`.
+With this discipline, we can borrow a trick from the implementation of Coq, where the wrappers and unwrappers are identity functions and `coerce f t` computes to `f t`.
 This also means that constraints can/have to match on unreduced types in the e.g. `FillInTheTherm`.

-In fact, we already do this to an extent for a different reason -- since the calculus allows only fully applied type constructors, we have to wrap each type class constructor in a lambda-abstraction for it to appear as an argument to `TypeClassT typeClassName argType`.
+In fact, we already use this trick to an extent for a different reason -- since the calculus allows only fully applied type constructors, we have to wrap each type class constructor in a lambda-abstraction for it to appear as an argument to `TypeClassT typeClassName argType`.
 Or, concretely, we have to define and use `PlusOperation' = \A .
 PlusOperation A` in place of `PlusOperation` in the elaboration example in Section @sec:case-typeclasses.

 ## Proving correctness ##

 As soon as we allow the users to implement their own solvers, there is little we can say about the correctness of the system as a whole without imposing proof obligations on the plugin writers.
-However, if one is willing to do that we can conjecture solution and type preservation -- Theorems 2 and 3, respectively [@abelHigherOrderDynamicPattern2011] -- assuming that each solver on its own satisfies these properties.
-For termination it is similar -- we can conjecture that if every solver in the system "reduces the weight" of the unification problem, in terms of Theorem 1 by @abelHigherOrderDynamicPattern2011, we can hope for termination guarantees.
 This is simply a consequence of the fact that we do not invent a new unification algorithm, but rather provide means of easier implementation for it.
+We conjecture that our system satisfies the solution and type preservation properties -- Theorems 2 and 3 from @abelHigherOrderDynamicPattern2011, respectively -- assuming that each solver on its own satisfies these properties.
+For termination the situation is similar -- we conjecture that if every solver in the system "reduces the weight" of the unification problem, in terms of Theorem 1 by @abelHigherOrderDynamicPattern2011, we can guarantee termination of the solving process as a whole.

 # Related work # {#sec:related_work}

 We are certainly not the first ones to try to tackle the extensibility of a language implementation.
 Dependently typed language implementations usually consist of at least four parts:
-parser, elaborator, core type-checker, and proper backend.
+parser, elaborator, core type-checker, and code generation backend.
-The backend part is currently irrelevant to our interests, since for a language to be specified usually means for specification of the core, anything that happens after the core does not extend the language, but rather tries to preserve its semantics in some form.
+The code generation part is currently irrelevant to our interests, since for a language to be specified usually means for specification of the core, anything that happens after the core does not extend the language, but rather tries to preserve its semantics in some form.
 Therefore we're left with three parts: parser, elaborator, and core type-checker.

 We see parser or syntax extensibility as a necessary part of an extensible language.
 This problem has been studied extensively in the past and has a multitude of existing solutions.
-Macros are one of them and are utilised heavily in various forms in almost all established languages [@thecoqdevelopmentteamCoqProofAssistant2022; @theagdateamAgdaUserManual2023a; @ullrichNotationsHygienicMacro2020] and can be powerful enough to build a whole language around [@changDependentTypeSystems2019].
+Macros are one of them and are used heavily in various forms in many established languages [@thecoqdevelopmentteamCoqProofAssistant2022; @theagdateamAgdaUserManual2023a; @ullrichNotationsHygienicMacro2020] and can be powerful enough to build a whole language around [@changDependentTypeSystems2019].

 Core extensibility, on the other hand, appears to be a problem with too many degrees of freedom.
 Andromeda [@bauerDesignImplementationAndromeda2018; @bauerEqualityCheckingGeneral2020] made an attempt at extensible definitional equality but is quite far from a usable dependently typed language.